klau506/implications_sustainable_diets/README.md

 This repository contains the figures and analysis code used in the study.
 It is structured in the following way:

 - `R` folder: R scripts.
-- `output` folder: GCAM output files.
-- `input` folder: data inputs for the analysis and figure creation.
+- `data` folder: folder to store the data for the analysis and figure creation.
-- `figures` folder: folder where the created figures will be stored.
+- `results` folder: folder where the created figures will be stored.

-Due to the `output` and `input` folders' size, the corresponding data can be found in XXX Zenodo archive.
+Due to the `output` and `input` folders' size, the corresponding data can be found in [this Zenodo archive](https://doi.org/10.5281/zenodo.18086406).

 ## How to run the code?

-1. Download the data from [this Zenodo archive](https://doi.org/10.5281/zenodo.13993989) and unpack the files into the corresponding `input` and `output` folder.
+1. Download the data from [this Zenodo archive](https://doi.org/10.5281/zenodo.18086406) and unpack the files.
+Store them in the `data` folder.
 2. Clone or download this repository to your local computer.
 3. Run the code.
 If you are familiarized with Docker we recommend you to follow option `a)`, which provides you an R running environment.
 Otherwise, you can follow option `b)`, which requires Rstudio and to install manually the necessary libraries.